 We support and contribute to the growing body of evidence around lifestyle choices and self-management of MS to help influence and create change amongst healthcare professionals and policymakers.
 We work in partnership with individuals, communities, healthcare professionals and other charities to create genuine and sustainable benefits for people living with MS.

 My mother died of MS in 1981.
 Towards the end of her life, she was totally incapacitated, unable to feed or care for herself.
 I was diagnosed with MS in 1999.
 I was determined that this was not going to be my fate.

 Fortunately, my career as a Professor in Emergency Medicine and background as Editor-in-Chief of a major medical journal gave me the tools to sort through the medical literature on MS, giving appropriate weight to the various pieces of evidence I found.
 What I found startled me.

-Our goal is to reach and support each and every person with MS. Find out more about the Overcoming Multiple Sclerosis trustee board and staff team working hard to achieve this vision.
+Our vision is a world in which every person with MS is empowered to take control of their health, is making informed lifestyle choices and is living a full and healthy life.
+Find out more about the Overcoming Multiple staff team working hard to achieve this vision.

-Meet our team of expert event facilitators who assist with Overcoming MS retreats and one day events.
+Meet our team of expert event facilitators who assist with Overcoming MS retreats, one-day events and online offerings.
 Our facilitator team includes medical doctors, nutritionists, meditation practitioners and fitness experts.

 Our Trustees volunteer their time and skills to set and review our overall direction.
 They govern the OMS charity and make sure we’re delivering our objectives, so that every person with MS can lead a full life.